dmitrivanich/twentynineteen-child/README.md

 ## Installation

 1. Download the latest version of Film Catalog from the GitHub repository.
+2. Extract the downloaded ZIP file to the "wp-content/themes/" directory of your WordPress installation
 ### !where the twentynineteen theme must be installed!
 3. In the WordPress admin panel, go to Appearance > Themes and activate the Film Catalog theme.
 4. You're now ready to use Film Catalog!